Hancock Whitney Corporation research snapshot

 Business essence

 Customers pay Hancock Whitney for deposit safekeeping, commercial and consumer lending, treasury management, wealth and trust services, and capital markets access across the Gulf Coast.
-The bank earns spread income on assets funded by a stable, low-cost deposit base, plus relationship-driven fees.
+The bank earns spread income on a stable low-cost deposit base plus relationship-driven fees, with Q2 2026 net interest margin of 3.56%.

 Moat

-The moat comes from 127 years of local relationships, branch density across Mississippi, Alabama, Louisiana, Florida, and Texas, treasury management switching costs, trust and wealth management client lock-in, regulatory licenses, and underwriting data.
-It is durable but not dominant because commercial borrowers can still compare terms across regional and national banks.
+The moat comes from a long local history, branch density across Mississippi, Alabama, Louisiana, Florida, and Texas, treasury management switching costs, trust and wealth management client lock-in, regulatory licenses, and underwriting data.
+It is durable but not dominant because commercial borrowers still compare terms across regional and national banks.

 Munger risk inversion

-The thesis fails if the Gulf Coast economy weakens significantly, commercial real estate credit losses spike, NIM compresses faster than expected from falling rates, the OFB acquisition creates integration distractions or credit surprises, deposit costs stay elevated, or investors decide regional banks deserve permanently lower multiples.
+The thesis fails if the Gulf Coast economy weakens, commercial real estate credit losses spike, net interest margin compresses faster than expected as deposit costs rise about 10 basis points through the fourth quarter, the OFB acquisition creates integration or credit surprises, or investors decide regional banks deserve permanently lower multiples.

 Management